LukasRoom/SuperADD/README.md

 Models are available at: https://owncloud.fraunhofer.de/index.php/s/THkX7W8AhRd2RCs

-Place all models in the `./models/` directory.
+Place all models in the `./models/` directory and make sure you installed DINOv3 weights.
 After that, you can run inference directly with:
 ```bash
 uv run test-industrial
 ```